 CAMP COOK.
 Camp Cook was near the Medina River thirteen miles southwest of San Antonio, probably at the crossing of the San Antonio-Presidio del Rio Grande road.
 It is believed to have been a rendezvous and headquarters camp for Gen. Alexander Somervell's Army of the Southwest, which occupied the camp between November 19 and November 23, 1842.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Art Leatherwood, "CAMP COOK," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/qcc50.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Art Leatherwood, "CAMP COOK," accessed July 08, 2020, http://www.tshaonline.org/handbook/online/articles/qcc50.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.